Santoshpant23/textUtils/README.md

 # TextUtils

 TextUtils is a powerful single-page text manipulation application built using React.
 It offers a seamless experience for users to analyze and enhance their textual content.
-From basic word and character count to advanced features like removing extra spaces and capitalizing the first letter of each sentence, TextUtils empowers content creators with a versatile set of tools.
+From basic word and character count to features like changing between dark and light mode, TextUtils empowers content creators with a versatile set of tools.

 ## Features

 - **Word and Character Count:** Effortlessly analyze the length of your text.
-- **Space Removal:** Remove extra spaces to enhance the clarity of your content.
+- **Reading Time:** Gives users an estimated reading time of the given text.
-- **Sentence Capitalization:** Automatically capitalize the first letter of each sentence for polished writing.
+- **Sentence Capitalization(Coming Soon):** Automatically capitalize the first letter of each sentence for polished writing.
 - **AI Integration (Coming Soon):** Explore upcoming features, such as paraphrasing, summary writing, and word toggling, all driven by AI.